 Clock

-This string attribute of all interface elements may specify which of several clocks (clock domains) is used for the interface.
-Its value must be the name of a “clock” subelement of the component implementation (see below).
-If it is not specified for WCI, then the interface has its own clock signal per OCP.
-If it is not specified for non-WCI, then the clock for that interface is the same as the clock used for the WCI.
-This attribute is valid for all interfaces, not just WCI.
+This attribute specifies the name of the clock domain used at this interface.
+It must match the name of a clock child element of the component implementation.
+It may also refer to the name of another interface, in which case the clock for this interface will use the clock specified at that other interface.
+If not specified, the WCI has its own clock input signal, named according to the prefix rules, associated with the other signals at this interface.

 Clock element

 The clock child element (Clock) of the component implementation description (ComponentImplementation) specifies a clock domain (clock input) to the implementation.
-It may be used by control or data interfaces, or be independent of any of those interfaces.
+It may be used by any interfaces, or be independent of any of those interfaces.
 There can be zero or more clock elements in the component implementation.
 If there are none, then each interface (control or data) is assumed to have the same clock as the WCI, behaving per OCP.
 The attributes of the clock element are:

 Name attribute